 - De Jordaan

 Amsterdam is generally safe although pickpocketing is an issue in very touristy areas (especially the Red Light District), so avoid having your phone out if you don’t need it out.
+If you prefer a longer itinerary with a slower pace, click for my three day Amsterdam.

 Part I of your one day in Amsterdam; Centre in Amsterdam (2.1km)